Yoga and Health - Yoga Practice Blog

 Conclusion

-In conclusion, the practice of yoga is becoming increasingly popular in the West as more people realize the incredible effect of yoga on health.
-The body, mind and spirit are nourished in yoga, which can be described as the practice of moving into stillness.
-The stillness that is discovered and nourished by practicing yoga is not a lifeless or motionless stillness, but one that gives us a feeling of uninhibited movement, harmony and peace.
+The stillness discovered and nourished by practicing yoga is not a lifeless or motionless stillness but gives us a feeling of uninhibited movement, harmony, and peace.
 The body benefits physically, and perhaps more importantly, the mind and spirit become one.

 Rebecca Chabot is a certified Yoga teacher.
 She teaches Yoga classes in Blackmans Bay, Tasmania.